RachaelMuriuki/RachaelMuriuki.github.io/index.md

 .Asssisted in configuring and maintaining local network infrastructure<br>
 .Resolved hardware and software issues<br>
 .Assisted in backing up data and moving files to new systems

 ---

-## 🎓 Education
-**Bsc in Information Technology**, Jomo Kenyatta University of Agriculture and Technology

----